ArcanaFramework/fileformats/docs/source/mime.rst

     assert Loaded is MswordX
     assert Loaded.mime_type == "application/vnd.openxmlformats-officedocument.wordprocessingml.document"

-If the format class doesn't define an ``iana_mime`` attribute (i.e. in the actual class, not including ``iana_mime`` attributes defined in base classes), it will be assigned an informal MIME-type of "application/x-<transformed-class-name>", where *transformed-class-name* is the name of the format class converted from "PascalCase" to "kebab-case", with the single underscores converterd to "." and a double underscores converted to "+" (there should be only one), e.g.
+Extension formats (see :ref:`Extensions and Extras`) that don't define an ``iana_mime`` attribute in their class dictionary will be assigned a MIME-type of "application/x-<transformed-class-name>", where *transformed-class-name* is the name of the format class converted from "PascalCase" to "kebab-case", with single underscores in the class name converted to "." and a double underscores converted to "+" (there should be only one), e.g.

 .. code-block::